siddhantMulay/imageOps/README.md

 # imageOps
 Upload one image, get 4 back.
-Quite a deal.
+Good deal. 🏍

 The idea is to upload one image and get its 4 variants in different sizes.